What to Pack for a Cruise

 I need one hanger for my best tank top, but my girlfriend needs the closet to look like one of those long racks at TJ Maxx.
 The cruise line will provide roughly eight hangers.
 If you need more (particularly for the longer cruises), throw some extras in your bag.
 The wire types take up the least packing space.

 The last cruise I was on had two reachable outlets.
-C’mon – it’s 2014… even my shoe-horn has a plug.
-If you plan on running and charging phones, cameras, gaming consoles, hair dryers, curling irons, etc, you may want to bring a power strip.
+C’mon – it’s 2018… even my shoe-horn has a plug.
+If you plan on running and charging phones, cameras, gaming consoles, hair dryers, curling irons, etc, you’ll want to bring a power strip.

 Cruise Packing Tip #6 – Dramamine

-The average cruiser spends a LOT on booze.
+The typical cruiser spends a LOT on booze.
 Check out the average alcohol consumption per cruise passenger.
 People aren’t aware that most cruise lines allow you to bring some alcohol.
-Typically, one bottle of wine per cruiser is acceptable.
+Generally, one bottle of wine per cruiser is acceptable.
 If it’ll save you $80 between the two of you, why not bring it?

 Cruise Packing Tip #8 – Ear Plugs

-Cruises have to pack in the humans to keep costs down.
+Cruises have to squeeze in as many humans as possible to keep costs down.
 It’s creepy to think about, but there’s four strangers sleeping within 10 feet of you at night.
 And if you’re lucky enough to have 80 pound soft-talkers on both sides, you might still encounter other noises.
 If you’re near the ship’s nightclub, engine room, or any busy walkways, there’s likely to be some noise.
 Shove a couple of these in your listening holes, and let the ocean’s motions rock you to bed.

 This obviously isn’t specific to cruising, but necessary to include.
 If you’re still folding your clothes, you’re also probably worried about sailing off the edge of the Earth.
 Rolling creates a denser space and allows more “I’m with stupid” T-shirts.